Freidel-Maillet type equations on fused K-matrices over the positive part of $U_q(\widehat{\mathfrak{sl}}_2)$

 We will get another Freidel-Maillet type equation as a corollary.

 \begin{corollary} \rm For $j_1,j_2 \in \frac{1}{2}\mN^+$,

 \end{corollary}

-\begin{remark} \rm A Freidel-Maillet type equation of the same form as \eqref{eq:KRKR} may be produced from Lusztig's quasi R-matrix using properties of the universal R-matrix; see Appendix C. Our approach is of independent interest as it gives a closed form for the K-matrix and uses results only from the $q$-shuffle algebra. \end{remark}
+\begin{remark} \rm A Freidel-Maillet type equation of the same form as \eqref{eq:KRKR} may be produced from Lusztig's quasi R-matrix using properties of the universal R-matrix; see Appendix C. Our approach is of independent interest as it gives a closed form for the K-matrix and uses results only from the $q$-shuffle algebra.
+This yields a family of explicit algebraic relations over $U_q^+$ that generalize \eqref{eq:FM1/2} and may contribute to the study of integrable systems or higher‑spin representations. \end{remark}

 For the rest of this paper, we will prove Theorem \ref{thm:RKRK} and Corollary \ref{cor:KRKR}.
 We will use a fusion technique analogous to that of \cite{LBG}.
 Our proof strategy is as follows.
 In Section 4, we recall some known properties of the R-matrix.
 In Section 5, we show some properties of the $\widehat{\text{R}}$-matrix.
 In Section 6, we obtain a recurrence relation for the K-matrix that corresponds to a fusion technique.
 In Section 7, we prove Theorem \ref{thm:RKRK} and Corollary \ref{cor:KRKR} using the results from Sections 4, 5, 6.